PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 mesh = import_NASTRAN("trunc_cyl_shell_0.nas")
 ```
 The mesh data structure can be now queried as to the incidence relations.
-The `:connectivity` is the incidents relation that defines the connectivity of the tetrahedral mesh that was read in:
+The `:connectivity` is the incidence relation that defines the connectivity of the tetrahedral mesh that was read in:
 ```
 connectivity = increl(mesh, :connectivity)
 @test (nshapes(connectivity.right), nshapes(connectivity.left)) == (376, 996)
 ```
-The incidents relation connects the shape collection on the left (tetrahedra), with the shape collection on the right (vertices).
+The incidence relation connects the shape collection on the left (tetrahedra), with the shape collection on the right (vertices).
 We can check that the correct number of entities
 were imported:
 ```
 @test (nshapes(connectivity.right), nshapes(connectivity.left)) == (376, 996)